yeswici/blockchain-demo/README.md

 http://localhost:3000
 ```

-## Can AIHPC ML algos break BBS quantum keys?
+## Can AIHPC ML Algos break BBS Quantum Keys?

-Can the ML predict next quantum key to be generated?
+Can the ML/AI predict the next quantum key to be generated?

 ## Send Thanks